SUP Board by Weight

-Our experts also recommend buying a coiled leash, especially if you plan to use the board on rivers or canals.
+A pro tip for all beginners; why not buy a coiled leash for extra safety?
+This is especially useful if you plan to use the board on rivers or canals.

 Choosing Intermediate SUP Boards

 Once you feel more confident about your SUP skillset, it may well be time to start looking for a new board.
 An intermediate-level paddleboard will provide increased performance for both speed and agility.
 The board will offer the paddler a better platform to practise new skills such as pivoting and reverse paddle turns.
-The more competent you become, the world of Paddle Boarding will start to open itself up.
+The more competent you become, the more the world of paddle boarding will start to open itself up.
 Let’s look at the different styles of intermediate paddle boarding.

 Intermediate Stand-Up Paddleboard Touring

-If you’re unsure of exactly what type of paddleboarding you want to get involved with, an all-round intermediate board will work with a variety of conditions.
-For instance, the improved agility and speed will help riders navigate a line-up far more easily when catching waves, and at the same time will also manoeuvre on tougher river scenarios.
+If you’re unsure of exactly what type of paddle boarding you want to get involved with, an all-round intermediate board will work with a variety of conditions.
+For instance, the improved agility and speed will help riders navigate a line-up far more easily when catching waves, and manoeuvre tougher rivers.

-By now you’ve been out touring for more than two hours a day and are able to travel long distances, it’s important you find a board with good glide performance.
-By having a streamlined, longer, and more lightweight one than the beginner board.
-Also, as you would with the beginner board (and for all safe SUP boarding) make sure you bring your leash.
+By now you’ve been out touring for more than two hours a day and are able to travel long distances.
+It’s time to find a board with higher glide capabilities.
+Streamlined, longer, and more lightweight boards set themselves apart from the beginner board.
+It’s also a good idea to bring a leash, as you would with the beginner board (and for all safe SUP boarding).

 Intermediate Stand-Up Paddleboard Racing

 Ready to take things up a notch?
 Known in some circles as SUPXROSS, SUP racing is usually done on a long stretch of water such as rivers or along the shoreline of lakes and coastal waters.
 It’s typically done on the same closed course race track used in watercross with jet skiing.
-Much like usual stand-up paddleboarding, you again will need a good glide performance and a streamlined, light longer SUP and your leash for safety.
+Much like usual stand-up paddleboarding, you will need a good glide, lightweight board with a longer SUP along with a leash for safety.

 Intermediate Stand-Up Paddleboard Surfing

-A combination of traditional surfing and stand-up paddle boarding, this is a pastime that is popular for those who have physical limitations such as hip and shoulder injuries, and one that will only be possible once you’ve reached a fairly good SUP standard.
-Instead of lying on the board and paddle out using their hands to reach the waves, they use the paddle to reach surfable ways, and then similar to normal surfing, the paddleboarder needs to steer to catch the waves.
+A combination of traditional surfing and stand-up paddleboarding, this is a pastime that is popular for those who have physical limitations such as hip and shoulder injuries, and one that will only be possible once you’ve reached a fairly good SUP standard.
+Instead of lying on the board and paddling out using their hands to reach the waves, they use the paddle to reach surfable ways, and then similar to normal surfing, the paddleboarder steers the board to catch the waves.